openshift/os/README.md

 coreos-assembler concept of [variants] is used.
 The following variants are
 supported:

+- `rhel-9.4`: Clone of `ocp-rhel-9.4` for now.
-- `rhel-9.4`: RHEL 9.4-based CoreOS; including OpenShift components.
+- `ocp-rhel-9.4`: RHEL 9.4-based CoreOS; including OpenShift components.
+- `c9s`: Clone of `okd-c9s` for now.
-- `c9s`: CentOS Stream-based CoreOS, including OpenShift components.
+- `okd-c9s`: CentOS Stream-based CoreOS, including OpenShift components.
 This currently includes some packages from RHEL because not all packages required by OpenShift are provided in CentOS Stream.

-The default variant is `rhel-9.4`.
+The default variant is `ocp-rhel-9.4`.

 ## Reporting issues